Skip to content

 How do I apply?

-1. Apply for your Federal Student Aid ID - Each student must apply for a FSA ID.
-The FSA ID allows users to electronically access personal information on Federal Student Aid websites as well as electronically sign a FAFSA. https://studentaid.gov/fsa-id/create-account/launch
+1. Apply for your Federal Student Aid ID.
+Each student must apply for an FSA ID.
+The FSA ID allows users to electronically access personal information on Federal Student Aid websites and electronically sign the FAFSA. https://studentaid.gov/fsa-id/create-account/launch

 2. Complete the FAFSA - Complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year.
 We recommend that you print out the Pre-Application Worksheet.
 Use this worksheet to assist you in collecting information for the online FAFSA Application.